-We may receive rebates from the manufacturers of prescription drugs and may receive or pay additional amounts from or to third parties under price guarantees.
-These amounts will not change the negotiated charge under this plan.
+We may receive or pay additional amounts from or to third parties under price guarantees.
+These amounts may change the negotiated charge under this plan.

 Network pharmacy

 A retail pharmacy, mail order pharmacy or specialty pharmacy that has contracted with Aetna, an affiliate, or a third party vendor, to provide outpatient prescription drugs to you.